jseparovic/MQL4CSharp/README.md

   - UserFilter
   - UserRiskProfile

-You will also be able to extend the base MQL type which will just contain the metatrader functionality.
+You will also be able to extend the base MQL type which will just contain the metatrader functionality, if you do want to use the Strategy framework above.

 I'm using log4net for C# logging, and SmartThreadPool for concurrency.

 I also plan to provide a REST API at some stage.
 Possibly using https://github.com/scottoffen/Grapevine The goals of this will be to control the MT4 terminal via REST and also to provide monitoring capabilities for custom strategies.
+Also, a websockets implementation for event processing will be implemented.

 ## Installation Notes: